 While the VistA installation procedure of the KIDS build allows the installer to back up the modified routines using the ‘Backup a Transport Global’ action, the back-out procedure for global, data dictionary and other VistA components is more complex and requires issuance of a follow-up patch to ensure all components are properly removed and/or restored.
 All software components (routines and other items) must be restored to their previous state at the same time and in conjunction with the restoration of the data.

-Please contact the EPMO team for assistance since this installed patch contains components in addition to routines.
+Please contact the EPMO development team for assistance since this installed patch contains components in addition to routines.

 Back-out Verification Procedure

-Successful back-out is confirmed by verification that the back-out patch was successfully installed.
+Successful back-out is confirmed by verification that the back-out patch was successfully implemented.
+This includes successful installation and testing that the back-out acted as expected, as defined together with the team the site contacted in section 5.7.

 Rollback Procedure